Norethindrone use while Breastfeeding

 Summary of Use during Lactation

 This record contains information specific to norethindrone used alone.
-Users with an interest in a combination oral contraceptive should consult the record entitled, "Contraceptives, Oral, Combined."
+Readers with an interest in a combination oral contraceptive should consult the record entitled, "Contraceptives, Oral, Combined."

 Based on the available evidence, expert opinion in the United States holds that the advantages of using progestin-only contraceptive products generally outweigh the theoretical or proven risks before 4 weeks postpartum.
-However, is prudent to give it no sooner than 3 days postpartum when lactation is established.
+However, it may be prudent to avoid administration of these products until lactation is well established.

 Maternal Levels.
 Five women with well-established lactation (exact time postpartum not stated) were given an oral dose of 350 mcg of norethindrone daily.
 Breastmilk levels were measured several times on the first day of treatment.
 Peak milk levels occurred at 2 or 4 hours after the dose in various individuals.
 Average milk levels were 0.747 mcg/L at 2 hours after the dose; 0.747 mcg/L at 4 hours; 0.396 mcg/L at 8 hours; 0.253 mcg/L at 12 hours; and, 0.174 mcg/L at 12 hours after the dose.